Café Bohemia

-The Café Bohemia is a jazz club located at 15 Barrow Street in the Greenwich Village neighbourhood of New York City.
-Its original run lasted from 1955 to 1960, and has been revived at its original location as of October 2019.
+The Café Bohemia was a jazz club located at 15 Barrow Street in the Greenwich Village neighborhood of New York City.
+Its original run lasted from 1955 to 1960, and was revived at its original location from October 2019 to May 2023.

 History

 The club was opened in 1955 by Jimmy Garofolo.
-Garofolo had owned the room since 1949 and had operated it as a restaurant, bar, and stage at various times, each endeavour turning out unsuccessfully.
+Garofolo had owned the room since 1949 and had operated it as a restaurant, bar, and stage at various times, each endeavor turning out unsuccessfully.
 In 1955, saxophonist Charlie Parker was living across the street from the club with poet Ted Joans.
 Parker offered to play the club for Garofolo in order to get his drinks for free, which unofficially began the room's short-lived life as a jazz club.
 Parker died prior to the beginning of his engagement at the Bohemia, but the hype generated around his name being promoted was enough to garner further support for the new club.